 1. Where travellers have posted selfies with Orangutans.
 Orangutans are by nature shy animals - if humans can get close to them, it may indicate that they have become dependant on humans, and are no longer wild.

 2. Where Orangutans have exhibited aggressive behaviour toward humans.
 Orangutans are by nature not aggressive towards human - signs of aggression may indicate they are uncomfortable or in distress.

 3. Where Orangutans have exhibited human-like behaviour.
 E.g. walking on two legs or eating human food may indicate that they are no longer wild.

-So where is a sustainable place to see Orangutans in Boreno?
-Here are 3 places where you get the chance to spot them in the wild.
+So where is a sustainable place to see Orangutans in Borneo?
+Here are 3 places (plus one BONUS favourite place!) where you get the chance to spot them in the wild.

 Do note though that spotting an Orangutan in these sustainable places is not guaranteed, as wild Orangutans are by nature very shy animals.
 Though they are curious about human travellers, they tend to hide themselves high up in the trees while observing us.